 grid reference TL 902 674

-A popular local haunt for good value food and beer.
+A popular local haunt for good value food & beer.

 A Victorian brewery was based here.
 The pub was built in 1844 for Lord Bunbury, who wanted to keep his workers where he could keep an eye on them rather than them going into Bury for a drink.

-Railway station about 1.8 mile away (see public transport tab for details)
+Railway station about 1.8 miles away (see transport links for details)